 Stormwater management is important because it affects the water quality that people drink and our water quality affects our health in a vast array of ways.
 It also affects the animals and organisms living in streams, wetlands, and lakes.
 When pollutants enter these habitats, the effect on the organisms living there can be damaging.
 Vegetative areas, woodlands, and wetlands can trap water and pollutants that slow the flow of stormwater runoff.
 When urban and suburban development increases, builders remove these natural buffers and stormwater is allowed to flow more freely into our waterways, along with the damage to organisms comes the damage to their habitats as well.

-Damages to Humans– Chemicals in drinking water can lead to an array of short-term and long-term effects.
+Chemicals in drinking water can lead to an array of short-term and long-term effects.
 These chemicals can increase cancer risk, reproductive problems, kidney and liver function, eye health, and many other issues.
 Stormwater runoff can also lead to flooding in urban and suburban areas.

-Damages to Organisms– The introduction of excess nutrients from fertilisers and pet waste can fuel algae growth that creates oxygen dead zones that suffocate marine life.
+The introduction of excess nutrients from fertilisers and pet waste can fuel algae growth that creates oxygen dead zones that suffocate marine life.
 Sediment can also be a symptom of stormwater runoff and can block sunlight from reaching the bottom of the river banks, suffocating shellfish.

-Effects on Habitats– Stormwater that runs quickly can cause erosion to stream banks that can damage hundreds of miles of aquatic habitats.
+Stormwater that runs quickly can cause erosion to stream banks that can damage hundreds of miles of aquatic habitats.

 How does Stormwater Management Help?